-The rabbis of the Talmud, and even before in Christ’s day, mentioned four methods of interpreting scripture: pshat, drash, sod, and remez.
+The rabbis of the Talmud, and even before in the Messiah’s day, mentioned four methods of interpreting scripture: pshat, drash, sod, and remez.
 Pshat is the literal grammatical meaning.
 According to pshat, the story of David and Goliath means that David killed Goliath.
 Drash is the thematic meaning derived by comparing a passage with other texts in scripture utilizing Rabbinic methods of analyzing the texts.
-According to drash, the David and Goliath story has a number of meanings, but I’ll offer here that it is a story about a meager man of faith overcoming great odds against the apparently indomitable power of the forces arrayed against God and the people of faith.
+According to drash, the David and Goliath story has a number of meanings, but I’ll offer here that it is a story about a meager man of God overcoming great odds against the apparently indomitable power of the forces arrayed against God and his people.
 Now I can’t really apply the sod understanding to the David and Goliath story, as it involves very esoteric mystical understandings that one must study directly from the traditions written by Jewish mystics.
 It is the remez method that I would like to open this essay with, however.
 The remez method is the meaning that is hinted at from the peculiarities of the details of a given text.
 The remez method is also generally considered esoteric, as one of the more famous forms of it is gematria, which involves the structure of the Hebrew text of the bible, particularly using the numeric value of Hebrew letters, to find correspondences between various parts of scripture and correspondences within scriptures.
 I can present a very simple example of gematria with this picture:

 However, remez also includes most expressions of allegorical interpretation.
 In this sense, remez exists in Christianity as well as Judaism.
-In fact, differing understandings of the allegorical meanings of Old Testament scriptures is a primary reason for the split between Christianity and Judaism.
-Christians see hundreds of prophecies being fulfilled in Christ, where Jews don’t.
+In fact, differing understandings of the allegorical meanings of Hebrew scriptures is a primary reason for the split between Christianity and Judaism.
+Christians see hundreds of prophecies being fulfilled in Jesus, where Jews don’t.
 The words used in the New Testament and the ancient fathers to describe this type of interpretation are ἀλληγορέω (allegory) and τύπος (type).
 They can be seen in the following verses in scripture, which themselves show Paul (a trained pharisaic rabbi of the school of Gamaliel) using remez style of interpretation:

 For it is written that Abraham had two sons, one by a slave woman and one by a free woman.
 But the son of the slave was born according to the flesh, while the son of the free woman was born through promise.
 Now this may be interpreted allegorically [ἀλληγορέω]: these women are two covenants.
 One is from Mount Sinai, bearing children for slavery; she is Hagar.
 Now Hagar is Mount Sinai in Arabia; she corresponds to the present Jerusalem, for she is in slavery with her children.Galatians 4:22-25